Bernanke sees long slog to lower U.S. unemployment

 Admitting the Fed would face an unprecedented task, Bernanke nonetheless said the central bank has the right tools to exit when the time comes, adding that those measures have been tested and used in other countries.

-(Additional reporting by Jason Lange and Margaret Chadbourn in Washington, Chuck Mikolajczak in New York and Ann Saphir in San Francisco; Editing by Tim Ahmann, Neil Stempleman and Andre Grenon)
+(Additional reporting by Jason Lange and Margaret Chadbourn in Washington, Jonathan Spicer and Chuck Mikolajczak in New York and Ann Saphir in San Francisco; Editing by Tim Ahmann and Neil Stempleman)